jvilleda96/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-1) Log into your osTicket agent account to view all pending tickets.
-In this example we're logging in as an admin.
+1) I log into my osTicket agent account to view all pending tickets.
+In this example I am logging in as an admin.

    ![image](https://github.com/jvilleda96/ticket-lifecycle/assets/147073936/48e181a0-836a-42b8-afb2-d152fad88778)

-   Home dashboard shows pending tickets as soon as you login.
+   Home dashboard shows pending tickets as soon as I login.

    ![image](https://github.com/jvilleda96/ticket-lifecycle/assets/147073936/7026a1ee-2741-407d-a601-dc1c442f830a)